ivogeorg/jitt/design-spike-4.md

 4. Ideally the student view of questions is LMS embeddable (like Canvas rich-editor **Embed**).
 5. System connects to the LMS via an [LTI](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-External-Apps-LTI-Tools/ta-p/57#:~:text=LTI%20provides%20a%20framework%20through,authenticity%20of%20the%20data%20sent.) so that there is no additional login required, that would be even better.

 ### 1.1.
-Question banks
+Question lists
 [[toc](#table-of-contents)]

+_Notes: (Was Question banks) Questions banks work like Google Photos albumns.
+They are just extra metadata associated with particular questions, which are the main unit of data in the application.
+A question bank is not an object (programmatically or semantically), just an associative piece of metadata on the questions._

+1. Questions can be flagged with subject.
-1. Questions can be flagged with conceptual topics.
+2. Questions can be flagged with conceptual topics.
-2. Questions can be flagged with question level, most likely to follow adopted and/or conventional scale of academic difficulty.
+3. Questions can be flagged with question level, most likely to follow adopted and/or conventional scale of academic difficulty.
    1. For example, for physics, these can be:
       1. Conceptual.
       2. Algebra-based.